League:

 Layer

-The current trend for retro-inspired kits continues with this sky-blue third kit, which is reminiscent of away kits worn by Oxford in 1986 and 2010.
+The trend for retro-inspired kits continued with a sky-blue third kit, which was reminiscent of away kits worn by Oxford United in 1986 and 2010.

 Cambridge